-- 4.86 The NPPF indicates that local planning authorities for minerals define Minerals Safeguarding Areas and adopt policies so that known locations of specific mineral resources of local and national importance are not sterilised by non-mineral development, whilst not creating a presumption that these minerals will be worked. - 4.87 The Minerals Safeguarding Areas will be defined by Leicestershire County Council in the emerging Minerals and Waste Local Plan.
+- 4.81 The NPPF indicates that local planning authorities for minerals define Minerals Safeguarding Areas and adopt policies so that known locations of specific mineral resources of local and national importance are not sterilised by non-mineral development, whilst not creating a presumption that these minerals will be worked. - 4.82 The Minerals Safeguarding Areas will be defined by Leicestershire County Council in the Minerals and Waste Local Plan.
 Detailed policies for Minerals Safeguarding Areas are set out in the Minerals and Waste Local Plan.
-To enable developers to understand where these policies will apply, the Minerals Safeguarding Areas will set out on the Policies Map when the details are available.
-Leicestershire County Council has published areas for mineral safeguarding as part of work on the emerging Minerals and Waste Local Plan. - 4.88 Minerals can only be worked where they are found.
+Policy DM15 is included to help developers to understand the general locations where these policies will apply. - 4.83 Minerals can only be worked where they are found.
 There are currently sand and gravel reserves known to exist in the general vicinity of the Soar Valley and igneous rock reserves at Croft and Huncote.